 The Directors are responsible for the other information.
-The other information comprises the Chairman's statement, Directors' Report; Audit Committee's Report and Corporate Governance Report but does not include the financial statements and our auditor's report thereon.
+The other information comprises the Chairman's statement, Directors' Report; Audit Committee's Report, Corporate Governance Report, Internal Control Report and Managing Director's Statement but does not include the financial statements and our auditor's report thereon.

-Our opinion on the financial statements does not cover the other information and we do not express any form of assurance thereon.
+Our opinion on the financial statements does not cover the other information and we do not express any form of assurance/conclusion thereon.